-It is the first part of our two-part interview with professor Johannes Bitzer.
-The second part of the interview is here.
+This is the first part of our two-part interview with Professor Johannes Bitzer.
+The second part of the interview can be found here.

 It doesn’t have a negative impact on metabolism or the cardiovascular system.
 If you place it properly, there are no major gynecological complications.
-Taking the very broad view, we can say the copper IUD has a very good risk-to-benefit profile.
+Taking the very broad view, the copper IUD has a very good risk-to-benefit profile.

-All the COCs have low but important cardiovascular risk, especially of venous thrombosis.
-It can be a dangerous complication.
+All the combined oral contraceptives (COCs) have a cardiovascular risk, especially of venous thrombosis.
+The risk is low, but it can be a dangerous complication.
 Fortunately, it’s very rare, but the risk is there, and it increases when you take COCs.

 If you take hormonal contraceptives without estrogen, you don’t have this thromboembolic risk.
-So progestogen-only contraception has also a favorable benefit/risk profile.
-Moreover, progestogens can be taken as pills, as implants, as intrauterine systems.
+So progestogen-only contraception also has a favorable benefit/risk profile.
+Moreover, progestogens can be taken as pills, implants, and intrauterine systems.

-Here it is more of a tolerability issue.
-The side effects you might have are not dangerous, but are rather uncomfortable, especially those regarding bleeding irregularities.
-And here the combined oral contraceptives have additional benefit issue: they regulate the cycle, they are good for your skin, they protect against certain health conditions.
+Professor Bitzer explains that with birth control, it’s more of a tolerability issue.
+The side effects you might have aren’t dangerous, but can be rather uncomfortable, especially those regarding bleeding irregularities.
+And here the combined oral contraceptives have additional benefits: they regulate the cycle, are good for your skin, and protect against certain health conditions.

-All in all, the most complicated picture is with the COCs: there are very good aspects, but there are also risks.
-On the general level, copper IUDs are probably the ones that have the least risks followed by progestogen-only contraceptives in the second place.
+All in all, COCs present the most complicated picture: They have benefits, but there are also risks.
+On the general level, the copper IUD is probably the birth control with the least risk, followed by progestogen-only contraceptives.

-How much can you rely on birth control?
-Which birth control methods are the most effective, the closest to 100%?
+Which birth control methods are the most effective?

-So if you aim for maximum effectiveness of the birth control regardless of your own discipline, long-lasting birth control methods are the best.
+So if you want maximum effectiveness with minimum hassle, long-lasting birth control methods are best.